Senior Resources » How Can I Get Help Paying For Long-Term Care at Home For My Elderly Parents?

 Hi Sandy,

-Don’t feel like you are alone, because many Baby Boomers are experiencing just what you are facing.
-Elderly parents can be quite trying because they do not want to lose their independence.
+Don’t feel like you’re alone.
+Many Baby Boomers are experiencing just what you’re facing.
+Elderly parents can be quite trying because they don’t want to lose their independence.
 It is so difficult when you know they need extra help.
 Many in this age bracket do not have a long-term care policy and are very conservative when it comes to spending extra money.

-My husband and I have experienced the problem.
-We talked with a home health agency who explained how his parents could maximize their Medicare dollars with home healthcare benefits.
-There is no co-pay or deductible for home healthcare.
+My husband and I have experienced this problem.
+We talked with a home health agency that explained how his parents could maximize their Medicare dollars with home healthcare benefits.
+Sadly, there is no co-pay or deductible for home health care.
 Original Medicare will pay 100% for any medical services provided by a home healthcare agency.
+In fact, Medicare Parts A and B will cover eligible home health care services if the following conditions are met:

-Those on Original Medicare have patient rights and they have the right to choose which home healthcare agency they want to use.
-Those who are enrolled in a Medicare Advantage plan must use network providers and may be limited to how much home healthcare one can receive.
+Those on Original Medicare have patient rights, and they have the right to choose which home healthcare agency they want to use.
+Those who are enrolled in a Medicare Advantage plan must use network providers and may be limited to how much home healthcare they can receive.
 Be sure which way your husband’s parents are receiving their Medicare benefits.

 How To Receive Home Health Care Services From Medicare